BRL – Brazilian real

 • The agency code

-• The beneficiary’s tax ID ; CNPJ number for legal entities (fourteen digits) or CPF number for individuals (nine digits)
+• The beneficiary’s tax ID ; CNPJ number for legal entities (fourteen digits) or CPF number for individuals (eleven digits)

 • The beneficiary’s telephone number